Fairy tale journeys

 Romance philologist Laura Wiemer is organising a conference at the University of Wuppertal that will focus on the centuries-long transmission of fairy tale themes and motifs through different languages and cultures.

-When we think of fairy tales, we immediately think of the Brothers Grimm, who published their children's and household tales from 1812 and are internationally recognised.
-However, the fact that the fairy tale tradition was already popular in France in the 17th century, initiated by women in the Parisian salons, has been forgotten.
-Laura Wiemer, a Romance philologist in the school of humanities and cultural studies at the University of Wuppertal, is now organising an international conference to examine the geographical, cultural and linguistic border crossings of fairy tale materials, motifs and characters, starting in France.
+When we think of fairy tales, we immediately think of the Brothers Grimm, who published their fairy tales as of 1812 and are internationally recognised.
+However, the fact that the fairy tale tradition was already popular in France in the 17th century, initiated by women in the Parisian salons, were forgotten.
+Laura Wiemer, a Romance philologist in the School of Humanities at the University of Wuppertal, is now organising an international conference to examine the geographical, cultural and linguistic border crossings of fairy tale materials, motifs and characters, starting in France.

 Beauty and the Beast, illustration by Walter Crane (1874)